Easy Live Video using AI/ML on Top of AWS Elemental MediaLive

 A robust broadcast quality control solution should definitely monitor various aspects of the livestreams:

-Traditional image and audio analysis algorithms can get used for some of the situation and many are better suited for detection using Machine Learning (ML) models.
+Traditional image and audio analysis algorithms can be used for some situations, and many are better suited for detection using Machine Learning (ML) models.

 1. The video ingestion pipeline produces HLS streams using AWS Elemental MediaLive and is stored in Amazon Simple Storage Service (Amazon S3)